smurawski/blog/content/post/migrating-test-kitchen-to-azure-pipelines.md

 ---

-Last year, [Azure Pipelines announced some benefits for open source projects](https://azure.microsoft.com/en-us/services/devops/pipelines/?WT.mc_id=test_kitchen_migration-blog-stmuraws) like unlimited build minutes and 10 free parallel jobs.
+Last year, [Azure Pipelines](https://github.com/marketplace/azure-pipelines) [announced some benefits for open source projects](https://azure.microsoft.com/en-us/services/devops/pipelines/?WT.mc_id=test_kitchen_migration-blog-stmuraws) including unlimited build minutes and 10 free parallel jobs.
 After Microsoft Ignite | The Tour slowed down, I had a bit of time free up.
 I've been involved with the [Test-Kitchen](https://github.com/test-kitchen/test-kitchen) project since my time at Chef.
 I reached out to some of the other maintainers to see if they'd be interested in moving the project over to Azure Pipelines.
 They were receptive, especially if we could get the build times down.
 As a cross-platform project, Test-Kitchen used two CI services to run tests on Windows and Linux.
 The project would be successful if we could streamline the number of services being used and maintain or improve the build times.

 ## Creating The Build Definition

 Since they were open to the idea, I began coverting the builds as they were implemented on the other services.
 Most of the build ported directly command for command.
 With a bit of (well, a lot of) referencing to [the YAML schema reference](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema&WT.mc_id=test_kitchen_migration-blog-stmuraws), I was able to get a mostly functional build going.

-### The First Detour
+### The First Revelation

-The first challenge I hit was trying to make a preemptive optimization.
+I started under the idea that in order to speed up our builds, I would need to break them up.
+Ruby on Windows has never been accused of being speedy.
 I started to break up the Windows build steps in an effort to make those go more quickly.
+As I began testing the process to build a baseline, I found the builds completing in a reasonable time - 6 or 7 minutes on average.
 On the previous platform, the Windows build tested one Ruby version and builds took about 12 or 13 minutes.
-As I separated out the steps, I found that Azure Pipelines workers were fast enough that I could keep all the steps together, as well as run them against multiple Ruby runtimes.
+The Azure Pipelines workers were fast enough that I could keep all the steps together.
+Then, thanks to the generous 10 concurrent build jobs, we could run them against multiple Ruby runtimes.
 The overall build times for the Windows builds came in a bit over 7 minutes.

 ### Next Up, Upcasing The Environment